michael545/books/README.md

 ---

-**Note:** This repository is for personal and educational use.
-No copyrighted book files are included.
+**Imortant:** This repository is for personal and educational use.
+No copyrighted books are included.